OrdinaryMagician/saya_m/README.md

 *"People worked hard to fill in the data in these...
 They have all my respect, and their sacrifice won't be in vain."*

-Plugged into **Saya**'s tablet, this will fill in the rough outline of the map, as well as marking the locations of exits and keys.
+Plugged into **Saya**'s tablet, this will fill in the rough outline of the map.

 ### Red Oni Milk *[Invulnerability]*